payplug/payplug-magento2/docs/CRONS.md

 In production, banks sometimes take longer than a few seconds to confirm a payment.
 During this delay, Magento places the order in **payment review**.
 Prior to v4.3.0, if the confirmation arrived late, the order could remain in that status until a manual update was performed.

-As of v4.3.0, we leverage **Magento’s default cron** to periodically check the payment status with Payplug.
+As of v4.3.0, Magento leverages **Magento’s cron** to periodically check the payment status with Payplug.
 Once the confirmation is received, Magento automatically updates the order status (e.g., to “processing” or “complete”).

 ### Key Highlights

 - **Immediate Confirmations**: If the payment is confirmed quickly, the order follows the regular workflow (no change).
 - **Delayed Confirmations**: If confirmation is delayed, a cron job runs in the background to reconcile the final payment status.